DUCODES/THREATLens/Security.md

 ## Overview

-THREATLens takes the security of its platform, users, contributors, and customers seriously.
+AegisIntel takes the security of its platform, users, contributors, and customers seriously.

 As a cybersecurity risk management platform handling threat intelligence, security assessments, vendor risk information, and potentially sensitive organizational data, security is a fundamental part of our development process.